Inca complex at Písac: Terraces

 The mountain spur is covered with approximately 500 agricultural terraces called andenes, some 6 m high in places, which follow the contours of the hillside.
 While they reduced the threat of soil erosion from landslides their primary purpose was to expand the amount of arable land.
 The terraces are contained by walls of field stones roughly to fit one another, typically 600 to 750 mm (23 to 30 inches) thick.

-As well as creating a level planting are and retaining humidity, the stone retaining walls heat up during the day and slowly release that heat to the soil as temperatures plunge at night, keeping sensitive plant roots warm during frosts and thus expanding the growing season.
+As well as creating a level planting area and retaining humidity, the stone retaining walls heat up during the day and slowly release that heat to the soil as temperatures plunge at night, keeping sensitive plant roots warm during frosts and thus expanding the growing season.
 They also allowed the growing of crops at higher attitudes, with studies having found that the ambient temperature of terraced areas being 3 °C higher than that of unterraced hillsides and a downshift in elevation of approximately 600 m.
 The use of gravel to backfill the lower levels of the terraces conserves water and yet ensures that following heavy rains the water drains and doesn't build inside which would cause the soil to expand and push out the wall.

 There are at least 14 different shapes of terrace at heights from 2995 m to 3450 m metres above sea level.
 Many are still in use today.

 The terraces closest to modern Písac are the Andenes Acchapata, which consist of up of 40 individual terraces which extend down to the valley floor and the river.